felixpatzelt/scorr/README.rst

 averaging over pandas groups of different sizes (e.g. different days) is supported.

-The algorithms to calculate three-point correlations described in:
+The algorithms to calculate three-point correlations are described in:

     Patzelt, F. and Bouchaud, J-P.:
     Nonlinear price impact from linear models.
     Journal of Statistical Mechanics (2017).
-    Preprint at arXiv:1706.04163.
+    Preprint at arXiv:1708.02411.

 ======================  ======================================================